tanakc1/CSC-Discovery/README.md

 # CSC-Discovery

-This is demo ANsible PLAYBOOK for CSC Discovery session
+This is Ansible PLAYBOOK demo for CSC Discovery session